 When heat and drought return to Cape Cod each summer, the ground dries and shrinks, causing our plumbing to shift.
-In previous years, extended drought conditions caused a spike in the number of pipe failures in Texas.
+In previous years, extended drought conditions caused a spike in the number of pipe failures on Cape Cod.

 Let’s take a look at some of the reasons your home’s pipes might break, and what you should do if you’re ever unlucky enough to have it happen to you.